acro5piano/knex-graphql-utils/README.md

 import Fastify from 'fastify'
-import mercurius from 'mercurius' import { BatchLoader } from 'knex-graphql-utils'
+import mercurius from 'mercurius' import { BatchLoader, SelectionFilter } from 'knex-graphql-utils'

 import { knex } from './knex' // Your knex instance